 Wondering how you can keep things fun while brushing your child’s teeth?
 Here are a few suggestions!

 When your child gets their first tooth, it’s recommended that you take them to the dentist for the first time, and begin seeing the dentist every six months for preventive care.
-At Desert Kids Dental, Dr. Sandra Thompson is a family-focused pediatric dentist, and provides expert treatment for kids of all ages.
+At Desert Kids Dental, Dr. Sandra Thompson is a family-focused pediatric dentist in Las Vegas, and provides expert treatment for kids of all ages.